 - Clinicians with a masters or doctorate in a counseling/mental health discipline who wish to earn their LCADC

 - Incoming MSW students who wish to earn their LCADC education hours while taking the courses required for the MSW degree

 - Incoming masters or doctoral students in other counseling disciplines wishing to earn their LCADC education hours while completing their degree

 The ACT application is part of a common Certificates application.
-Students may apply to any of four Certificate programs - ACT, Aging & Health, Child & Adolescent Well-being, Violence Against Women and Children - through this one application.
+Through one application, you can apply to the ACT, Aging & Health, Promoting Child and Adolescent Well-being, and Violence Against Women and Children Certificate programs.

 If you have questions about whether you are eligible to apply to ACT, please email ACT@ssw.rutgers.edu.

-Note: For MSW students, ACT is compatible with the traditional (on campus) MSW program only; students must be in the Clinical specialization.
+Note: For MSW students, ACT is compatible with the traditional (on campus) program only; students must be in the clinical specialization.